freenas/freenas-docs/userguide/zfsprimer.rst

 <https://en.wikipedia.org/wiki/ZFS#Copy-on-write_transactional_model>`_
 filesystem.
 For each write request, a copy is made of the associated disk blocks and all changes are made to the copy rather than to the original blocks.
-Once the write is complete, all block pointers are changed to point to the new copy.
-This means that ZFS always writes to free space and most writes will be sequential.
-When ZFS has direct access to disks, it will bundle multiple read and write requests into transactions; most filesystems cannot do this as they only have access to disk blocks.
-A transaction either completes or fails, meaning there will never be a
+When the write is complete, all block pointers are changed to point to the new copy.
+This means that ZFS always writes to free space, most writes are sequential, and old versions of files are not unlinked until a complete new version has been written successfully.
+ZFS has direct access to disks and bundles multiple read and write requests into transactions.
+Most filesystems cannot do this, as they only have access to disk blocks.
+A transaction either completes or fails, meaning there will never be a `write-hole <https://blogs.oracle.com/bonwick/entry/raid_z>`_ and a filesystem checker utility is not necessary.
+Because of the transactional design, as additional storage capacity is added, it becomes immediately available for writes.
+To rebalance the data, one can copy it to re-write the existing data across all available disks.
-`write-hole <https://blogs.oracle.com/bonwick/entry/raid_z>`_
-and a filesystem checker utility is not necessary.
-Because of the transactional design, as additional storage capacity is added it becomes immediately available for writes; to rebalance the data, one can copy it to re-write the existing data across all available disks.
 As a 128-bit filesystem, the maximum filesystem or file size is 16 exabytes.